lblod/frontend-embeddable-notule-editor/README.md

 #### LPDC plugin

-`LPDC` plugin is a dependent on `besluit` plugin.
+`LPDC` plugin is dependent on having a decisionUri available.
+This can be in the document, e.g. provided by the `besluit` plugin, or by passing the `decisionUri` option.
+If no decisionUri can be found, the plugin will be inactive.
 It allows to insert [LPDC](https://github.com/Informatievlaanderen/OSLOthema-slimmeRaadpleegOmgeving?tab=readme-ov-file#lpdc-codes) codes.
 There is no public endpoint available for LPDC codes, so you will need to provide your own.
 See [here](https://www.vlaanderen.be/lokaal-bestuur/digitale-transformatie/lokale-producten-en-dienstencatalogus) for more information.

 Once you have an endpoint, you can configure it like this: